checkly/docs.checklyhq.com/site/content/docs/testing/_index.md

 ### Searching and filtering
 You can use search and filtering to find a specific test session quickly.
 The free text search supports the *Project*, *Environment*, *Branch*, *Commit* and *User* columns.
 The minimum required length of a search string is 3 characters.
 Note that special characters are excluded from the search query; e.g., searching for `/main` will generate the same result as searching for `main`.

 The branch and user filters will suggest branches and users from recent test sessions.
-To find additional options in the selected date range, use the search in the filter drop-down.
+To find additional options use the search in the filter drop-down.

 Commonly used filters can be saved as a **quick filter**.
 Quick filters are user account-specific.
 To share a quick filter with a colleague, activate it and share the URL.